andypbarrett/nsidc_projections/readme.md

 # NSIDC Projections

-A repo containing projection definitions for projections and grids used by NSIDC.
-Projections classes are defined for `cartopy` and `rasterio`.
+A repo containing projection and grid definitions for projections and grids used by NSIDC.
+Projections and grid definitions are in a Grid class.
+The Grid class has `pyproj.CRS` and `affine.Affine` objects as attributes that contain projection and grid definitions.
+The Grid class has methods to generate cartopy.crs objects, projected coordinates for each grid, and 2D latitude and longitude arrays.

+__Methods for gdal crs and rasterio srs will be added soon.__

 Gridded data hosted by NSIDC are in a number of projections and grids.
 These projections and grids are used widely by the Cryospheric